What is TriNet?

 Frequently Asked Questions

-How much does TriNet cost per employee in 2026?
+How much does TriNet cost?

-Does TriNet handle 50-state payroll?
+Does TriNet handle multi-state payroll?

-What health insurance options does TriNet offer?
+What industries does TriNet serve?

-Is TriNet publicly traded?
+Is TriNet HIPAA compliant?

-What industries does TriNet specialize in?
+What support does TriNet offer?

 Find Your Perfect Software